 People will pay for a specialist –work out what your area of specialism is.
 This may be harder than you think as most people will have got to a stage in their career where they view themselves as having a breadth of experience.
 The Contract market is a competitive place and hiring managers want to see specifics on a CV in terms of what you have delivered, your ability to influence and stakeholder engagement/management skills.
 Your specialism will typically be sector specific or skill specific (ie thorough knowledge of mortgage back office processes, CRM implementation specialist, lean sigma trained etc).

-IR35 – this has been a topic of discussion for a number of years now.
-HMRC implemented a stricter interpretation of it in 2016 across the Public Sector.
-The new rules were due to be implemented across the Private Sector in April 2020 but have been delayed until April 2021 for various reasons.
-After 5th April 2021, the end user of the contractor service will have to make a determination as to whether the role falls inside or outside IR35.
-There appears to have been confusion in understanding the proposed changes with organisations making blanket decisions and forcing contractors down a specific route (ie moving onto payroll or working via an umbrella).
+IR35 – this continues to be a topic of discussion within the contracting world.
+HMRC implemented a stricter interpretation of it in 2016 across the Public Sector and the new rules were due to be implemented across the Private Sector in April 2020 but were delayed, dropped and then resurrected again.
+The rules now state the end user of the contractor service will have to make a determination as to whether the role falls inside or outside IR35.
+There was confusion initially in understanding the proposed changes with organisations making blanket decisions and forcing contractors down a specific route (ie moving onto payroll or working via an umbrella).
 For specific advice you should employ the services of a reliable and experienced practicing accountant/specialist IR35 advisor.
 No-one wants to fall foul of HMRC.
-The above however is only current Government policy.
-In the present climate, the new rules may be again postponed or dropped altogether.
-This is an important issue that must be closely watched.

 It isn’t for everyone – Contractors are often recruited to make some difficult decisions within an organisation.
 This is what the client is paying for.
 Your focus always has to be what is best for the paying client, which could mean identifying headcount reduction or dealing with poorly performing third party suppliers.
 Though these are decisions that can be difficult to make, Contractors have the luxury of not having to get too involved in company politics, which is often one of the key driving factors for going into contracting in the first place.